All Episodes

 Well, it does.

-The Fifth Circuit said that the President violated what is called the separation of powers, that he did not have the authority to change the law on his own, that that was an executive overreach.
+The Fifth Circuit said that the president violated what is called the separation of powers, that he did not have the authority to change the law on his own, that that was an executive overreach.

-The President, you played the the sound there where the President says they're Americans in every way, but on paper, but that but on paper is really important.
+The president, you played the sound there where the president says they're Americans in every way but on paper, but on paper is really important because if you don't have legal papers to be in the United States of America, guess what?

 You're not here legally.

-So that that's one significant aspect.
+So that's one significant aspect.

 Number two, it does highlight that the next presidential election, because we know there's a vacancy.

-I I still think I'd rather be 4-4 tied than the on the other end losing.
+I still think I'd rather be 4-4 tied than on the other end losing, but five justices would have made a difference.

-But uh five justices would have made a difference uh fifth justice would have made a difference.
+A fifth justice would have made a difference.

 So the death of Justice Scalia highlights what is at stake in the next presidential election, at least as it relates to the courts, and that's a big issue.